marialyck/SocialData/index.md

 So when do all this happen?
 If we conclude that women are better drivers (Oh this is a dangerous gender based one) the why do the accidents happen?
 Is it on the way to school, work, someething else?

 <img src="https://github.com/marialyck/SocialData/blob/master/ch4.png" alt="https://severin.edea.dk/SD/ch4.png" class="inline"/>

+So apparently it is going to work that is the main factor.
+Can we by that conclude that the women in UK doesn't work?
+Knowing some few facts about UK (such as a daycare spot cost app.
+800 Pounds a month it is not unrealistic that there is a majority of the men working - source is from several british friends) However it is not concluded that women doesn't work and hence the meeen are contributing with all the accidents